Aaronius/injectorjs/README.md

 ### Inject into

 Inversion of control containers are used to fulfill dependencies for a given object.
-By default, injector.js assumes the target object has listed the names of attributes that should be injected in an array attribute named "inject".
+By default, injector.js assumes the target object has listed the keys that should be injected in an array attribute named "inject".

 ```js
 injector.map('rank').toValue(1337);